 When McConnell opposed Garland, he was rolling the dice, assuming that a Republican would be elected and would appoint the “right” kind of judge.
 There was a chance the whole gamble could backfire.
 His stated argument was that the American people should have a voice in the decision, meaning that since an election was on the horizon, the new president would have their mandate.
 Ridiculous, as the American people had already stated their preference when electing Obama, who had their mandate to appoint judges for all four years of his term.
 Anyway, McConnell gambled and won, but in the process really pissed a lot of people off.

 So now they’ve got their man in Neil Gorsuch, who, on paper, has unimpeachable credentials.
 No one can argue about whether he’s “qualified”.
 Columbia, Harvard Law, Oxford.
 What’s not to like?
-Especially if you’re name is Coors.
+Especially if your name is Coors.